 Water

 Water is another essential component.
 It binds the semolina into a pliable dough, creating a base that can be shaped into tiny forms.
-The quality of water can subtly affect the dough’s consistency and the overall texture of the pasta.
+The water quality can affect the dough’s consistency and the overall texture of the pasta.

 Optional Additives